Report Azure Stack usage data to Azure

 If you registered your Azure Stack using any other subscription type, for example, a Pay As You Go subscription, you can view usage and charges in the Azure account center.
 Sign in to the Azure Account Center as the Azure account administrator and select the Azure subscription that you used to register the Azure Stack.
 You can view the Azure Stack usage data, the amount charged for each of the used resources as shown in the following image:

 For the Azure Stack Development Kit, Azure Stack resources are not charged so, the price is shown as $0.00.
-When Azure Stack multi-node becomes generally available, you can see the actual cost for each of these resources.

 Which Azure Stack deployments are charged?